"This is just unspeakable," Juliet said, crouching down beside the victim's body. "Who would do such a thing to such a beautiful creature?"

 "Ever heard of Alydar?"

 "Guess not.
 Great racehorse.
 Finished second to Affirmed in all three legs of the nineteen-seventy-eight Triple Crown, mainly because Affirmed was running scared.
-Became an ever greater sire.
-Sired two Derby winners, a Preakness winner and a Belmont winner, and scads of other good horses.
-Fabulous broodmare sire, too.
+Became an ever greater sire, while Affirmed was only a limited success despite a much longer career at stud.
+Alydar sired two Derby winners, a Preakness winner and a Belmont winner, and scads of other good horses.
+Fabulous broodmare sire, too, and his sons are, too.
 Anyway, he stood at Calumet Farm, in Kentucky, which was having a lot of financial problems because the manager was an out-and-out crook who had married into the owner's family.
 One November night in nineteen-ninety-one, Alydar's leg is 'accidentally' broken and he was euthanized the next day.
-All indications were that he was killed for the insurance money – he was priceless.
+All indications were that he was killed for the insurance money-he was priceless.
 Worth his weight in gold, literally."

 Carlton leaned forward, putting the paper down.
 "We need to do a clean investigation.
 There's not much we can do about someone having killed the horse, except possibly animal cruelty charges, but that's only if they can be proven.
-Smoking gun, basically.
-What we need to do is prove insurance fraud.
+We need the smoking gun, basically.
+What we also need to do is prove insurance fraud.
 We'll need to get the information on how much that filly was insured for, first and foremost."

 She was intrigued.
 "Are all horses insured?"